The History of Agent Orange

 In 1986, not long after the Veterans Dioxin and Radiation Exposure Compensation Standards Act was passed, a class action lawsuit was filed to challenge a VA regulation that stated that chloracne was the only disease that was scientifically linked to exposure to herbicides such as Agent Orange.

-Part of the lawsuit Nehmer v.
-Department of Veterans Affairs included a claim that VA required a “cause and effect” relationship between a disease and Agent Orange exposure, when Congress intended VA to make its regulations based on a positive association between exposure and diseases.
 The Court agreed that VA was using too high of a standard, and it invalidated VA’s regulation and instructed VA to re-adjudicate any claims that had been denied under the now invalid regulation.
 The ruling is significant for veterans not only because more conditions were added to VA’s presumptive list, but also because it obligated VA to, when it adds a new condition to the list, identify all claims for that condition that were previously filed and/or denied, and re-adjudicate them.
-This can result in the veterans or their dependents being paid benefits retroactive to the date VA received the original denied claim.
+This can result in veterans or their dependents being paid benefits retroactively to their original claim.

 The Agent Orange Act of 1991 and VA’s Herbicide Regulations

-Congress enacted the Agent Orange Act of 1991 which included many elements of the Nehmer case, and was also meant to ease the burden on Vietnam veterans when it came to proving that their conditions were caused by their exposure to herbicides during their service in Vietnam.
+Congress enacted the Agent Orange Act of 1991 which included many elements of the Nehmer case and was also meant to ease the burden on Vietnam veterans when it came to proving that their conditions were caused by their exposure to herbicides during their service in Vietnam.
 The Act required VA to contract with the Institute of Medicine (IOM) every two years to determine if there was existing research that showed associations between herbicides and certain diseases.
-When IOM would release its reports, it would classify diseases in different categories by levels of association.
-Based on these classifications, VA would add diseases to its presumptive list.

-In addition to the presumption of exposure, the Agent Orange Act established presumptions for certain disabilities as related to herbicide exposure.
-This led to VA’s creation of a presumption of service connection.
 The presumption of service connection removes the requirement that veterans provide a medical nexus linking their condition to their military service.
-Instead, if a veteran served in Vietnam between January 1, 1962 and May 7, 1975 and has a disease or condition associated with herbicide exposure, VA will presume that the veteran’s in-service exposure to herbicides caused his or her condition.
+Instead, at that time, if a veteran served in Vietnam between January 1, 1962 and May 7, 1975 and had a disease or condition associated with herbicide exposure, VA presumed that the veteran’s in-service exposure to herbicides caused their condition.

 Agent Orange Presumption Should Be Applied to Burn Pit Exposure

-Studies have revealed that TCDD, a dioxin and byproduct of the production of Agent Orange, has been found in air samples from emissions of military burn pits in Iraq and Afghanistan.
+Studies have revealed that TCDD, a dioxin and byproduct of Agent Orange, has been found in air samples from emissions of military burn pits in Iraq and Afghanistan.
 In its regulation, VA includes TCDD as one of the herbicide agents that is related to developing certain harmful conditions and diseases.
-In an article written for GPSOLO magazine, CCK Founding Partner Robert Chisholm argues that veterans and advocates should apply the Vietnam-era presumptions regarding herbicide exposure to Iraq and Afghanistan environmental exposures.